DiamondLeftShark/FR_Backend/README.md

 3. Some console log statements have been included as a way to track what the program is doing via the terminal when performing/serving requests, though any API requests that expect data from the response as listed in the requirements should still receive it.

+4. Test data and API calls are included in this code for the sake of validation/clarity: these can be enabled or disabled with useSampleData in database/database.js and enableTestAPIs in server/index.js respectively.

 ## Installation and Setup

 This program runs in Node and uses Node Package Manager (NPM) to automatically download and install any required dependencies.
 After downloading this repo:

 1. Install Node/NPM at https://www.npmjs.com/get-npm (if they are not already installed).